atomicdata-dev/atomic-server/cli/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     destroy    Permanently removes a Resource.
-Uses Commits. edit       Edit a single Atom from a Resource using your text editor.
-Uses Commits. get        Traverses a Path and prints the resulting Resource or Value. help       Prints this message or the help of the given subcommand(s) list       List all bookmarks
+    edit       Edit a single Atom from a Resource using your text editor. get        Get a Resource or Value by using Atomic Paths. help       Prints this message or the help of the given subcommand(s) list       List all bookmarks
     new        Create a Resource
-    remove     Remove a single Atom from a Resource.
-Uses Commits. set        Update an Atom's value.
-Uses Commits. tpf        Finds Atoms using Triple Pattern Fragments.
+    remove     Remove a single Atom from a Resource. set        Update a single Atom.
+Creates both the Resource if they don't exist.
+Overwrites existing. tpf        Finds Atoms using Triple Pattern Fragments.

-Visit https://github.com/joepio/atomic for more info
+Visit https://atomicdata.dev for more info
 ```

 ## Installation